New pill targets rare cancer drivers in chinese patients

 Summary

-This study tests an oral drug called selpercatinib in 77 people in China who have advanced solid tumors or medullary thyroid cancer with a specific RET gene change.
-The main goal is to see if the drug can shrink tumors and how safe it is.
-Participants take the drug daily and are monitored for response and side effects.
+This phase 2 study tests an oral drug called selpercatinib in 77 people in China who have advanced solid tumors or medullary thyroid cancer with specific RET gene changes.
+The goal is to see if the drug can shrink tumors and how safe it is.
+Participants take the pill daily, and doctors monitor their response using standard cancer measurement criteria.

 Get updates